Last Updated on by

 Does HMO POS Plans Pay for Prescriptions?

-Enrolling in a Medicare Advantage or changing plan types like HMO-POS must happen during open enrollment.
-Medicare Annual Enrollment Period runs from October 15th through December 7th annually.
+Enrolling in a Medicare Advantage or changing plan types like HMO-POS must happen during one of the open enrollment windows.
+This can include your Initial Enrollment Period, the Medicare Advantage Open Enrollment Period, the Annual Enrollment Period, or a Special Enrollment Period.

 We Can Help You Find The Best Policy

 Using an agent to determine what type of plan is best for your healthcare needs is the best way to avoid unnecessary out-of-pocket expenses.